matthieu-beteille/restoose/README.md

 # RESToose - Project description

-RESToose helps you generate your REST API in a few minutes
+RESToose helps you generate your REST API in a few minutes using mongoDB (mongoose) and nodejs.

 See restoose's [wiki](https://github.com/matthieu-beteille/kickstarter/wiki/Home) for documentation !